Videos & Webinars

 Jimmy Rollins gets HYPE with The Food Trust

 Phillies shortstop Jimmy Rollins and his wife, Johari, visited a South Philadelphia middle school to get kids excited about healthy eating.
-The Rollins Family Foundation's generous donation will support The Food Trust's youth leadership program, HYPE (Healthy You.
+The Rollins Family Foundation's generous donation supported The Food Trust's former youth leadership program, HYPE (Healthy You.
 Positive Energy.).

 The Lower Ninth Ward Story